Coláiste Éanna

-Coláiste Éanna Christian Brothers School is a Roman Catholic secondary school for boys in Ballyroan, Dublin, Ireland.
+Coláiste Éanna is a secondary school for boys under the trusteeship of the Edmund Rice Schools Trust in Ballyroan, Dublin, Ireland.
 It was founded in 1967 by the Congregation of Christian Brothers to serve the needs of the Ballyroan and adjacent parishes.

 It is home to 601 pupils and a staff of 43 teachers and eight ancillary staff.
 The school is administered by a Board of Management appointed by the Edmund Rice Schools Trust.
 The Irish Christian Brothers handed over ownership of Coláiste Éanna to the Trust in 2008.